 Part of Cardiff University’s new 300 million pound Innovation Campus, built by Bouygues UK, the new 129,000-sq-ft. research hub will allow Cardiff University to foster partnerships with national and international enterprises to promote academic-to-business, and business-to-business relationships that will ultimately fuel economic growth in Wales and beyond.

-Within the Translational Research Hub, Bouygues UK is providing refurbished cleanrooms for Cardiff University, built from scratch under highly complex conditions.
+Within the Translational Research Hub, Bouygues UK has provided refurbished cleanrooms for Cardiff University, built from scratch under highly complex conditions.
 Led by industry and academia, the Institute for Compound Semiconductors is an innovative collaboration between IQE plc and Cardiff University to underpin the creation of a unique global capability for new and emerging 21st century technologies.

 Based in Cardiff, the Institute for Compound Semiconductors represents a unique opportunity to build on the university’s creativity and excellence in research to develop an innovative eco-system to commercialise next generation opportunities.